-A fiscal plan to be considered by the City Council indicates there will be no additional expenses incurred by the city.
-The fiscal plan indicates the property owner will pay to extend water and sewer lines to the site, expected to be constructed this year.
+The fiscal plan for the proposed annexation shows no costs to the city.
+It indicates the property owner will pay to extend water and sewer lines to the site, expected to be completed this year.